WebOrigami/docs/src/content/framework/tutorial.md

 <script src="/components.js"></script>

-One day one of your teammates says:
+One day your team decides:

 > _We need an "About Us" area for our site!
 The main page should list the people on our team, with thumbnail photos and links to separate pages for each person.
 A person's page should show their name and a full-size photo._